 The Dalt Villa or Ibiza Old Town

-The hotel has many top-notch facilities although it is a small boutique property such as a Nobu restaurant, six senses spa, John Freida hair salon and kids’ club (almost unheard of in five star hotels in Ibiza).
+The hotel has many top-notch facilities although it is a small boutique property.
+Guests can enjoy the Nobu restaurant, six senses spa, John Freida hair salon and kids’ club (almost unheard of in five star hotels in Ibiza).
 It also has a trendy bar overlooking the infinity bar which plays low-level DJ music and is a cool place to enjoy a sundowner.
 You can also walk out of the hotel along the promenade to handful of local restaurants and bars serving tapas.

 Beaches, Beaches, Beaches

 We really recommend venturing out by car and discovering the beaches for which Ibiza is so famous.
-Beach hopping in Ibiza is simply one of the most delightful things to do and each beach is different and varied in equal degrees from tiny little rocky coves to vast stretches of golden sands.
-Spend the day snorkelling, sunbathing and exploring and finding lovely little beach huts for lunch, every day will be different and wonderful.
-Tip: Most of Ibiza’s beaches are signposted (brown signs with a parasol) but many have “challenging” parking arrangements and some involve a lengthy walk, but if you just take your time the extra effort is always worth it.
+Beach hopping in Ibiza is simply one of the most delightful things to do.
+Each beach is different and varied in equal degrees from tiny little rocky coves to vast stretches of golden sands.
+Spend the day snorkelling, sunbathing and exploring.
+Don’t forget to enjoy lovely little beach huts for lunch, as every day will be different and wonderful.
+Tip: Most of Ibiza’s beaches are signposted (brown signs with a parasol) but many have “challenging” parking arrangements.
+Also some involve a lengthy walk, but if you just take your time the extra effort is always worth it.

 Tip: Only a few minutes away by car is the beach restaurant Sunset Ashram which is famous for its sunset drinks, if you want a table and something to eat pre-booking is absolutely essential, it books out months in advance.

-If trinket shopping is for you then definitely enjoy a day at the Las Dalias markets, which is just outside of the charming village of San Carlos in the North.
-These open-air markets have dozens of stalls selling local artisan crafts, a real treasure trove of hippie chic clothes, accessories, food and interiors pieces, whilst not cheap they are very unique and browsing will keep you occupied for hours.
+If trinket shopping is for you then definitely enjoy a day at the Las Dalias markets.
+Located just outside of the charming village of San Carlos in the North.
+These open-air markets have dozens of stalls selling local artisan crafts, a real treasure trove of hippie chic clothes, accessories, food and more.
+Although not cheap they are very unique and browsing will keep you occupied for hours.
 It’s the perfect place to find bohemian kids clothes, jewellery and local natural face creams and bath products.
 There’s also food and live music on offer.

-Santa Gertrudis is a beautiful little town in the middle of the island with great shops and places to eat and drink coffee around a lovely little square and ancient church.
+Santa Gertrudis is a beautiful little town in the middle of the island with great shops and places to eat.
+You can drink coffee around a lovely little square and ancient church.
 The village is full of charming little shops selling beachy coverups, clothes and homewares.
-We inevitably spend a day or two here on our children’s insistence and manage to while away the hours buying lots of items to take home and enjoying the wonderful food and relaxed atmosphere.
+We inevitably spend a day or two here on our children’s insistence and manage to buy lots of items to take home and enjoying the wonderful food and relaxed atmosphere.

-The Giri Café in Sant Joan de Labritja in the North – don’t be fooled by the unassuming exterior – inside is super trendy with great service and amazing for celeb spotting too!
+The Giri Café in Sant Joan de Labritja in the North! – Don’t be fooled by the unassuming exterior – inside is super trendy with great service and amazing for celeb spotting too!
 Great for celeb spotting.
 Nice for lunch or dinner

-La Luna Nell’Orto – relaxed and lovely, a real find in the North set in a 300 year old finca beneath a thick canopy of trees
+La Luna Nell’Orto! – Relaxed and lovely, a real find in the North set in a 300 year-old finca beneath a canopy of trees

 Bambudda – in the centre of the island is a must if you like Asian inspired food (dine fairly early if you have children)